Jekwwer/dotfiles/README.md

 ## Disclaimer

 All rights reserved.
-These dotfiles are provided for reference purposes only.
+These dotfiles are provided solely for reference and personal review.

-Redistribution, modification, or reuse is not permitted without explicit permission from the author.
+Unauthorized redistribution, modification, or reuse of any part of this repository is strictly prohibited without explicit written permission from the author.

+For licensing inquiries, please contact <licensing@jekwwer.com>.

 ## Installation